 Is there a timeframe every year for my carryover funds to be used?

 No. The carryover funds can be used at any time for expenses incurred in the new plan year (in addition to the elected payroll deductions).
-If any funds remain at the end of the current plan year, up to $570 (unlimited carryover for the 2021 plan year) is carried over into the subsequent year, indefinitely.
+If any funds remain at the end of the current plan year, up to $640 is carried over into the subsequent year, indefinitely.

 Can I use my HealthEquity Health Care Card with my carryover funds?

-No, you cannot use your health care card with your carryover funds, unless you have exhausted your current year balance.
+Yes, you can use your health care card with your carryover funds.
 Your health care card can only be used to access current plan year balances.
 You must submit a paper claim prior to April 15th to access prior year balances.

 What happens if I have carryover funds and use my healthcare card for an expense that exceeds the amount of my current plan year balance?
 Will I have to submit a paper claim for the amount that exceeds my current plan year balance or will the card transaction automatically pull from my carryover funds?

-The card will pull from your remaining current year balance and any amount that exceeds your carryover balance will automatically be pulled from your carryover balance.
+The card will pull from your carryover balance first, then any amount that exceeds your carryover balance will automatically be pulled from your current year balance.

 If I have a $0 current year balance, but I have carryover funds, can I use my card to access the carryover funds?